andela/mono-repo-services/services/micro-location-service/README.md

   }
   ```

   In this case we will use `create` function to map it to the `Create` endpoint.
-Within that function we can perform validations before emitting the model to kafka.
+Within that function we can perform validations before emitting the model to pub/sub.
   Navigate to `events/handlers` file to create `createLocation(` event handler.
   An event handler is able to: